ryantd42/NY-Legislative-Git/2023/S2170A-2023/bill.md

   §  3202-A.  PARTICIPATION OF HOME-SCHOOLED STUDENTS IN ATHLETIC ACTIV- ITIES.
-WHENEVER A  DISTRICT  SHALL  OFFER  AN  INTERSCHOLASTIC  ATHLETIC ACTIVITY,  A  CHILD RESIDING WITHIN SUCH DISTRICT BUT NOT ATTENDING SUCH SCHOOL, SHALL BE ALLOWED AN OPPORTUNITY TO PARTICIPATE IN SUCH  ATHLETIC ACTIVITY;  PROVIDED,  THAT  SUCH  CHILD IS NOT A PUPIL AT ANOTHER SCHOOL WITHIN SUCH DISTRICT.
+WHENEVER A  DISTRICT  SHALL  OFFER  AN  INTERSCHOLASTIC  ATHLETIC ACTIVITY,  A  CHILD RESIDING WITHIN SUCH DISTRICT BUT NOT ATTENDING SUCH SCHOOL, MAY BE ALLOWED AN OPPORTUNITY TO PARTICIPATE  IN  SUCH  ATHLETIC ACTIVITY;  PROVIDED,  THAT  SUCH  CHILD IS NOT A PUPIL AT ANOTHER SCHOOL WITHIN SUCH DISTRICT.
   § 3.
 This act shall take effect on the one hundred twentieth day after